dsernst/quotes/_posts/2015-01-23-the-time-complexity-viewer.md

 > *"Mastering time complexity separates the script kiddies from the software engineers."* — Gaia, Mother of All Things

 ### Our Solution ###
-When you hit `Go!`, the application grabs your function and array of inputs.
+When you hit `Go!`, the Viewer grabs your function and array of inputs.
 Sample functions and input arrays are available; you just specify what type of parameters your function takes.

-The function is then run for each input, in a separate process, using [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) for concurrency.
-Each thread keeps track of its own running time, using [performance.now](https://developer.mozilla.org/en-US/docs/Web/API/Performance.now) to get microsecond precision (10<sup>-6</sup>).
+Your function is then run with each input, in a separate process, using [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) for concurrency.
+Each thread keeps track of its own running time, using [performance.now](https://developer.mozilla.org/en-US/docs/Web/API/Performance.now) for 10<sup>-6</sup> (microsecond) precision.

 The running time is reported back when a worker finishes evaluating your function for a particular input.
 That duration is graphed using [C3.js](http://c3js.org/), with the input size for an x-coordinate.
 This allows you to *see* the time complexity drawn out for you.

-The app also uses [jQuery](http://jquery.com/), [Underscore.js](http://underscorejs.org/), [D3.js](http://d3js.org/), and [Bootstrap](http://getbootstrap.com/).
-Everything's handled in the client, so it can be hosted easily on [GitHub Pages](https://pages.github.com/), for free.
+The Viewer also uses [jQuery](http://jquery.com/), [Underscore.js](http://underscorejs.org/), [D3.js](http://d3js.org/), and [Bootstrap](http://getbootstrap.com/).
+Everything's handled in the client, so it can be easily hosted on [GitHub Pages](https://pages.github.com/).

 > *"I used to be a mediocre developer.
 Now I have a job at Google.
 And it's all thanks to The Time Complexity Viewer!"* — Larry Page

-Become a better developer, try out The Time Complexity Viewer today: [time.dsernst.com](http://time.dsernst.com/)
+### Try it out at [http://time.dsernst.com](http://time.dsernst.com/)